dr-romster/Rtutorial/README.md

 - Practical usage of `R` in clinical settings

-Based on the **QI Charts 2** package which uses statistical process control and QI-based methods to track outcomes in time series data.
+Based on the **QI Charts 2** package which can create Run Charts, statistical process control (SPC) and other QI-related methods to track outcomes in time series data.

-This is provided as an open source tutorial from the QIcharts2 package vignette which is available on CRAN.
+This is provided as an open source tutorial from the QIcharts2 package vignette which is available on [CRAN].(https://cran.r-project.org/web/packages/qicharts2/index.html).
+This package has a GPL-3 License.

-The qicharts2 package and tutorial is written by Prof Jacob Anhoej
+The qicharts2 package and tutorial is written by Prof Jacob Anhoej.
+[Package Github Link](https://github.com/anhoej/qicharts2)

 Files: